Since 2014, Friends has been proud to partner with the Bureau of Land Management to host the Artist in Residence

 We encourage the chosen creators to depict the variety of cultural and natural resources of the Black Rock Desert NCA, including historic structures, artifacts, cultural landscapes, the local ecosystem, and wildlife.

 Call for 2021 Artists!

-The Black Rock AiR program is open to artists working in any field (including but not limited to painters, photographers, sculptors, cinematographers, poets, musicians, and new-media artists) who are over 18 years of age, a resident of the United States and meet the other application criteria.
+The Black Rock AiR program is open to artists working in any field (including but not limited to painters, photographers, sculptors, cinematographers, poets, musicians, and new-media artists) who are over 18 years of age and United States residents who meet the application criteria.

 The AiR program promotes awareness through art of the exceptional places protected within the BLM’s National Conservation Lands.
 The program provides an opportunity for learning and dialogue about the value of preserving public lands.
 It will engage and inform an audience through public programs by participants and will provide time for artists to pursue their work.